radov02/Waymo-GNN/README.md

 # Prediction of agent trajectories on Waymo autonomous driving dataset using GNNs

-Project for Stanford CS224W 2025 class on FRI.
+Project for Stanford CS224W 2025 class at FRI.

 ### Description: